kangoolutions/CPI-Grafana-Monitor/README.md

 ## About the Project

 This project aims to develop an enterprise-ready monitoring solution for SAP Cloud Integration (CPI).
 As the complexity increases, obtaining a clear overview becomes more challenging.
 Relying on custom solutions within integration flows may not be optimal for mission-critical applications.
-This project strives to elevate monitoring to a new level and break free from conventional patterns.
+This project strives to elevate monitoring to a new level and to break free from conventional patterns.
 It is published as open source so everyone can participate.

-To get this all working, logs and metrics are send to Grafana Cloud to feed dashboards.
+To get this all working, logs and metrics are sent to Grafana Cloud to feed dashboards.

 ## About the Author

-Kangoolutions GmbH Germany is a fast moving consulting company in the field of SAP Integration and SAP Integration Suite.
+Kangoolutions GmbH Germany is a fast-moving consulting company in the field of SAP Integration and SAP Integration Suite.
 We want to provide modern solutions for modern companies.
-If you have special needs or you need an implementation partner for SAP Cloud Integration and Monitoring (also connected to your S4), feel free to contact us on [kangoolutions.com](https://kangoolutions.com) or on linkedin.
+If you have any special needs or need an implementation partner for SAP Cloud Integration and Monitoring (also connected to your S4), feel free to contact us at [kangoolutions.com](https://kangoolutions.com) or on LinkedIn.

 ## Additional Monitoring your SAP ERP

-The Grafana stack comes with great benefits to get insights to your SAP ERP.
+The Grafana stack comes with great benefits to get insights into your SAP ERP.
 Talk to our experts to get a first overview.

 [Contact](https://kangoolutions.com/#contact)